Chariotry in ancient Egypt

-In ancient Egyptian society chariotry stood as an independent unit in the King’s military force.
-Chariots are thought to have been first used as a weapon in Egypt by the Hyksos in the 16th century BC.
-The Egyptians then developed their own chariot design.
+In ancient Egyptian society, primarily during the New Kingdom, chariotry stood as an independent unit in the king’s military force.
+It is thought that chariots came to Egypt with the Hyksos people as a weapon around 1700 BCE.
+The Egyptians later developed their own chariot design, which when compared to the Hyksos counterpart was lighter.
+Beyond their role in warfare, chariots seem to have a role in royal power both in and out of Egypt.

 Design

-Archaeologist Joost Crouwel writes that "Chariots were not sudden inventions, but developed out of earlier vehicles that were mounted on disk or cross-bar wheels.
+Archaeologist Joost Crouwel writes that "chariots were not sudden inventions but developed out of earlier vehicles that were mounted on disk or cross-bar wheels.
 This development can best be traced in the Near East, where spoke-wheeled and horse-drawn ‘true’ chariots are first attested in the earlier part of the second millennium BC...".
 The early usage of chariots was mainly for transportation purposes.
-With technological improvements to their structure (such as a “cross-bar” form of wheel construction to reduce the vehicle's weight), the use of chariots for military purposes began.
-The Egyptians invented the yoke saddle for their chariot horses around 1500 BC.
+With technological improvements to their structure (such as a "cross-bar" form of wheel construction to reduce the vehicle's weight), the use of chariots for military purposes began.
 Chariots were effective for their high speed, mobility and strength which could not be matched by infantry at the time.
 They quickly became a powerful new weapon across the ancient Near East.

+The Egyptian chariots were made using a more flexible wood and leather, compared to the solid wood frame used by the Hyksos Chariots.
+Early chariots featured axels in the front or middle of the platform, however the Egyptians moved the axel to the back.
+This increased speed maneuverability, and stability for the chariots.
+This enabled them to be faster and stronger when compared to the Hyksos Chariots, which may have played a large part in the military campaigns carried out.

 The best-preserved examples of Egyptian chariots are the six specimens from the tomb of Tutankhamun.
+The six chariots varied in design.
+Archeologist Howard Carter called two of them "state chariots" and noted that they were hardly used before being placed in the tomb.
+Describing the chariots bodies as "thin wood boarding entirely covered with gesso and gold and further decorated with inlaid glass and ivory."
+The other four were more plainly decorated with wood and leather, however much of the leather has "perished."